 If you want to take your exploration to the next level you might want to rent a 4WD car.
 This type of car can be rented from US$100 to US$150 a day and also become a lot more expensive during high season.

 Do you prefer to rent a car which allows you to use it as accommodation as well?
-A camper Van is something for you.
-A very basic and small camper Van can be rented from US$90 a day.
+A camper Van may be something for you.
+A very basic and small camper Van can be rented for US$90 a day.
 If you want a bit more room and luxury the price will go up to US$180 a day.
 And once again, these are low season prices and will add up high during high season.

 Getting around by bus

-Iceland does have buses that drive you around from one to another place.
+Iceland does have buses that drive you around from one place to another.
 Buses mainly drive along the ring road and just a few might take you into the highlands if the circumstances are good.

-Iceland also knows public transport within the bigger cities.
+Iceland also provides public transport within the bigger cities.
 A one-way ticket from A to B within the same city will cost you around US$4.

 Accommodation costs for staying in Iceland